">

 Firstly if you are flying, check you bag limits and weight, as a rule of thumb, two bags up to a maximum of 20 Kgs.
 You are also allowed some hand luggage which can be an overnight style case or bag usually less than 5 kgs.
 Check with the NEW RULES about hand luggage and security with the airline before leaving.
 Most of the airline rest rooms carry toothbrushes, soap etc, but you might like to throw in a few small things to freshen up with, BUT leave out anything sharp.

-"Oh Yes" I know mum said to fold your clothes neatly, but I am going to suggest you ROLL them as they take up less room and there are actually less wrinkles!
+We know mum said to fold your clothes neatly, but we are going to suggest you ROLL them as they take up less room and there are actually less wrinkles!

 Australian Airport Customs